avisi-cloud/terraform-provider-acloud/docs/resources/cluster.md

 - `enable_network_encryption` (Boolean) Enable Network Encryption at the node level (if supported by the CNI).
 - `enable_private_cluster` (Boolean) Enable Private Cluster mode.
 Can only be set on cluster creation.
 - `environment_slug` (String, Deprecated)
+- `organisation` (String) Slug of the Organisation of the Cluster.
+Can only be set on cluster creation.
 - `organisation_slug` (String, Deprecated)
 - `stopped` (Boolean) Stops the Cluster if set to true.
 False by default
 - `update_channel` (String) Avisi Cloud Kubernetes Update Channel that the Cluster follows